Whalley7/Web-Development-Milestone-Project-1/README.md

 *  Content
       * All content was written by the developer.
-Where ideas from other software has been included acknowledgment has been documented in the files and in this project document.
+Where ideas from other software has been included acknowledgment has been documented in the HTML files and in this project document.